 "After nearly two months of lockdown, people across our city will be looking forward to being able to use much-loved community facilities like libraries, swimming pools, playgrounds - and making use of Council services like kerbside recycling collection," Campbell Barry says.

 "The most important thing is that people follow guidance to ensure we continue to stamp out COVID-19.
-This means maintaining social distancing, and practicing good personal hygiene."
+This means maintaining social distancing, and practising good personal hygiene."

 "The majority of our facilities will be open on Monday 18 May.
 Our playgrounds and other outdoor spaces are progressively opening from tomorrow," says Hutt City Council Chief Executive Jo Miller.
 "Our top priority is ensuring that we have the necessary protections in place so that people can visit, use and work in our places safely."